tum-phoenix/drive_gazebo_plugins/README.md

 3. Replace the 'filename' string in scripts/insert_label_plugin.py by the location of the generated .sdf file and run it

-   **NOTE: Please run it only once per .sdf file per now, otherwise multiple instances of the plugin will be included**

 4. Replace the <output_folder> attribute in the .sdf file by the desired output folder of the frames and the label .csv file.

 5. Launch the simulation with: